spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-etherpad.md

 If your Etherpad widget fails to load, this might be due to Dimension generating a Pad name so long, the Etherpad app rejects it.
 `$roomId_$padName` can end up being longer than 50 characters.
 You can avoid having this problem by altering the template so it only contains the three word random identifier `$padName`.

-## How to use etherpad
+## How to use Etherpad widgets without an Integration Manager (like Dimension)

-This is how it works in element.
-It might work similar in other clients: To integrate a standalone etherpad in a room, create your pad, copy the url and send to the room `/addwidget <url>`.
+This is how it works in element, it might work quite similar with other clients:
+To integrate a standalone etherpad in a room, create your pad by visiting `https://etherpad.DOMAIN` with your favorite browser and let the magic do the work.
+When the pad opens, copy the url and send it to the room: `/addwidget <url>`.
 You will then find your integrated etherpad within the right sidebar in the `Widgets` section.